Dr Victoria Samuel

 Child & Adult

 Bristol Psychology Services was set up by Dr Victoria Samuel, Clinical Psychologist.
 Dr Victoria Samuel has been working in private practice in Bristol since 2006.
 Victoria also works at Cardiff University on the South Wales Doctoral Training Programme in Clinical Psychology as a Senior Research Tutor and Honorary Lecturer, as well as acting as external examiner for clinical psychologist trainees in England.

 Victoria has presented at national conferences on the psychological impact of trauma and provided numerous workshops on psychological care to medical professionals.
 She has a strong research background and has published a number of scientific papers in peer reviewed journals.

-Victoria is registered with the Health and Care Professionals Council (HCPC) is chartered through the British Psychological Society.
+Victoria is registered with the Health and Care Professionals Council (HCPC) and is chartered through the British Psychological Society.
 Victoria is registered as an approved provider with BUPA, AVIVA, AXA PP & PruHealth.

 Areas of Specialist Experience

 Victoria specialises in therapeutic work with clients of all ages; children, adolescents and adults.
 Victoria has particular expertise in working with clients who feel restricted by anxious thoughts and feelings and physical symptoms of anxiety and stress.
 Victoria has significant experience of providing psychological therapy to individuals experiencing work-related stress, including specialist experience in working with those in intensely demanding roles including many medical professionals.

 Victoria has undergone additional specialist training in working with adults and children affected by post-traumatic stress disorder (PTSD).
 Victoria has particular experience and interest in working with individuals who have experienced life-changing acute - or 'one-off' - traumatic events and has worked with clients who have experienced: road traffic accidents (as a passenger, pedestrian, driver or cyclist); dog bite attacks; occupational accidents and victims of crimes and terrorist attacks.